 The virtualization of the word will give us access to parallel realities so that we will treat the present reality as something interchangeable.
 Right now we already have devices like Oculus, which will improve dramatically over the next couple of years.

 But that’s a parallel reality we’ll create for ourselves from scratch.
-I’m sure there are others which already exist.
+I’m sure there are others that already exist.

 Aldous Huxley presented this idea in Doors of Perception and now his ideas are developed by researchers like Anthony Peake, who recently wrote Opening the Doors of Perception.
 It all comes from William Blake who said: